ioan-chera/eureka-editor/README.txt

 INTRODUCTION

-Eureka is a cross-platform map editor for the classic DOOM games.
+Eureka is a map editor for the classic DOOM games, and a few related games such as Heretic and Hexen.
 The supported operating systems are Linux (and other Unix-likes), Windows and MacOS X.

-It started when I ported the Yadex editor to a proper GUI toolkit, namely FLTK, and implemented a system for multi-level Undo / Redo.
-These and other features have required rewriting large potions of the existing code, and adding lots of new code too.
-Eureka is now an indepedent program with its own workflow and quirks :)

 FEATURES